Partial desingularization: Introduction

-The non-$\nc(k)$ points of $X$ in $S$ form a proper closed subspace $T$ (see Lemma \ref{lemma:genericnc}).
-After resolving the singularities of $T$ if necessary, we can assume that, given $a\in S$, we can choose \'etale local coordinates
+The non-$\nc(k)$ points of $X$ in $S = S_k$ form a proper closed subspace $T$ (see Lemma \ref{lemma:genericnc}).
+After resolving the singularities of $T$ if necessary, we can assume that, given $a\in S$, we can choose \'etale (or analytic) local coordinates

 for $Z$ at $a$, in which $X$ is given by $f(w,u,x,z)=0$, where